heatseeknyc/data-science/README.md

 <a name="overview"/>
 ## Overview

 At Heat Seek, our aim is to use innovative technology to eradicate the heating epidemic plaguing tens of thousands of New Yorkers in the winter months.
 To fulfill this mission, data plays a major role.
 We have repeatedly asked - and been asked - many questions: how many New Yorkers file heating complaints each winter?
 Are the number of complaints going up or down?
-In which boroughs and neighborhoods do the most heating complaints com from?
-Are there any other trends we see?
+In which boroughs and neighborhoods do the most heating complaints come from?
+What other trends do we see?

-We start all of our analyses with questions such as these and often our analysis leads to other questions.
-We dig for answers but there is a lot of information out there, and often it does not directly answer our question at hand.
-So we being our own analysis, and look for answers.
-Of course, at the heart of all of our analyses - at the core of our questions - comes the need for data.
+We start all of our analyses with questions such as these and often our data investigations leads to other questions.
+We dig for answers but there is a lot of information out there, and often it is not useful.
+Using a variety of tools and techniques, we sift through loads of information and look for answers to our questions.
+At the heart of all of our analyses is the need for rich - and useful - data.

 <a name="data"/>
 ## Data

 Every analysis - whether it is Heat Seek’s or a study at a university or a confidential report from within a Fortune 500 company - requires data.
-But not just any data.
-Reliable, good datasets are needed.
-Obtaining reliable data is actually more difficult than many people realize.
-A quick search on Google for the phrase "data is the new oil" will illustrate how important data is, and the seriousness with which data scientists, analysts, executives, and most anyone takes it.
+Of course, it's easy to collect data.
+With the explosion of 'Big Data,' a variety of information, in many forms and structures, is available online.
+However, to perform any meaningful - and more importantly, reliable - analysis, good datasets are needed.
+Obtaining trustworthy data is actually more difficult than many people realize.
+A quick search on Google for the phrase "data is the new oil" will illustrate how important data is, and the seriousness with which data scientists, analysts, executives - everyone - takes it.
 Data is important.
 Good data is even more important.

-At a higher level, there are three ways Heat Seek, and many individuals and organizations, obtain data:
+At a high level, there are three ways Heat Seek obtains data:

 * Open Source
 * APIs
-* Scraping w sitese
+* Scraping

 To begin with, let's start with Open Data.